 Make the batter:

 - Add sugar and yeast to warm water and let it sit for a few minutes, or until the yeast has dissolved and becomes slightly foamy.
-Mix together then add salt and flour.
-Mix thoroughly until it the batter is smooth, then cover with a towel let it sit for about an hour.

-- Dip the skewers into the batter using a twisting motion to wrap around the skewer.
+- Dip the partially frozen skewers into the batter using a twisting motion to wrap around the skewer.
 You may need to use your fingers to spread it more evenly.
 Note: You don't want the batter to be too thick or thin.
 You need enough for the potatoes to stick, but you also don't want too much breading.

 - Remove from oil when it is golden brown and rest on a cooling rack.